arunav-b/exploring-react/README.md

 ### 2B.
 Passing `props` to a `Component`

 - One thing React does is that it reduces the redundancy of rendering similarly styled elements by abstracting the same type of elements in Components.
-- Different values can be passed to the same `Component` using Properties (`props`) to render different values or styles.
+- Different values can be passed to the same `Component` using Properties (`props`) to render the same component differently.
-- Using the `this.props.propertyName`, the React `Component` can accept `props` as a JSX expression enclosed in {}.
-React evaluates the expression inside {} as JavaScript and anything outside it as XML.
-Hence the name JSX (JavaScript + XML).
+- Using the `this.props.propertyName`, the React `Component` can accept `props` as a JSX expression enclosed in `{}`.
+React evaluates the expression inside `{}` as JavaScript code and anything outside it as XML.
+Hence the name **JSX** (JavaScript + XML).
+We will be re-visiting JSX in details shortly.
 - The `render()` method in React Component outputs the JSX.
-Let's take a look at how all of it works -
+Let's take a look at an example -

   ```
     ...